 Changes to maternity services

-Pregnant women will be contacted about the changes to maternity services across the area, which include:
+Pregnant women will be contacted about the changes to maternity services across the area.

-If you are a maternity patient that is affected by these changes, please contact your midwife who will be happy to discuss your individual situation.
+If you are a maternity patient who is affected by these changes, please contact your midwife who will be happy to discuss your individual situation.

 The Royal College of Obstetricians and Gynaecologists has more information on pregnancy and coronavirus.